Online Schools in Arkansas

 - Construction (primarily nonresidential building): 11.9 percent growth or 6,721 new jobs

-In addition to lower-than-average unemployment, Arkansas has an extremely low cost of living--the fifth lowest in America.
+In addition to low unemployment, Arkansas has an extremely low cost of living--the fifth lowest in America.

 Only 26.5 percent of Arkansas' working age adults hold at least a two-year degree.
 This means that if you take the time to enroll in any of the Arkansas online schools or campuses, you may find yourself ahead of the competition when applying for jobs.
 A college degree can not only help you find a job, it can significantly increase your earning potential.